mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 Nexus Geometry Loading
 ----------------------
 :ref:`LoadEmptyInstrument <algm-LoadEmptyInstrument>` will now load instrument geometry from hdf5 `NeXus <https://www.nexusformat.org/>`_ format files.
 Files consistent with the standard following the introduction of `NXoff_geometry <http://download.nexusformat.org/sphinx/classes/base_classes/NXoff_geometry.html>`_ and `NXcylindrical_geometry <http://download.nexusformat.org/sphinx/classes/base_classes/NXcylindrical_geometry.html>`_ will be used to build the entire in-memory instrument geometry within Mantid.
 This IDF-free route is primarily envisioned for the ESS.
-This marks the completion of the first phase in the feasibility and rollout of support for the new format.
-Over coming releases we will be expanding our support for the NeXus geometry both across Loading and Saving algorithms.
-While dependent on the instrument, we are overall seeing significant improvements in instrument load times over loading from equivalent IDF based implementations.
+While dependent on the instrument, we are overall seeing significant improvements in instrument load times over loading from equivalent IDF based implementations. :ref:`LoadInstrument <algm-LoadInstrument>` also supports the nexus geometry format in the same was as LoadEmptyInstrument.

+The changes above have also been encorporated directly into :ref:`LoadEventNexus <algm-LoadEventNexus>`, so it is possible to store data and geometry together for the first time in a NeXus compliant format for Mantid.
+These changes have made it possible to load experimental ESS event data files directly into Mantid.

 Archive Searching / ONCat
 -------------------------